 Withholding taxes are of importance when looking at Chinese profit repatriation.
 The most straightforward way to repatriate profit is to do so using dividends out of profits.
 This, however, means that CIT will have to pay on profits, then WT is paid on the dividends.
 This has several disadvantages:

 - the consideration that dividends can only be paid on accumulated profit (having offset losses and paid 10% of profits into a capital reserve fund if needed).

 The alternative way to repatriate profits is to pay profits out as service fees or royalties.
 Tax on remittance can be saved here – service fees are subject to VAT and WT, and royalties subject to VAT and WT – but both can be deducted against CIT, as long as they are properly set up and documented.

 Capital Gains Tax

 It should be noted that China does not have a specific Capital Gains Tax policy.
 Any capital gains are treated as normal company income and therefore taxed as part of CIT.

 VAT was first introduced in China in 1984.
 The system was notoriously complex, with many different rates and regional differences being applied, and a separate “Business Tax” soon being introduced for certain service sector sales.
 A major reform of the VAT system was carried out between 2012 and 2016, first applied only regionally but then expanded nationwide.
-From July 2017 the new VAT system in China covers all appropriate goods and service sectors, with three different levels of VAT – 6, 11 and 17 percent.
+Since July 2017, the new VAT system in China covers all appropriate goods and service sectors, with three different levels of VAT rates – 6%, 10% and 16%.

-Which rate applies to which goods and services?
+Which VAT rate applies to which goods & services?